You belong here.

-Diversity, Equity and Inclusion Statement (approved by Board of Trustees in Spring 2019)The Holton-Arms community recognizes and values the uniqueness of each of its members including current and former students, faculty, and staff.
-We strive to create an inclusive environment that sees and supports diverse identities and experiences, cultivates engaged and civil discourse, and empowers our students to be thriving members of the global community.
+Holton-Arms cherishes the uniqueness of each of our members including current and former students, faculty, and staff.
+We seek to create an inclusive environment that sees, values, and supports diverse identities and experiences, cultivates engaging discourse, and empowers our students to be thriving members of the global community.

 At Holton-Arms, each of us is responsible for fostering an equitable, respectful, and just community.
-Holton is committed to helping its members:
+We are committed to:

-- Discover, develop and value their full authentic selves.
+- Discovering, developing, and valuing our full authentic selves.

-- Deepen awareness of their own personal and systemic biases and be accountable for the impact of their words and actions on others.
+- Deepening awareness of personal and systemic biases and being accountable for the impact of our words and actions.

-- Develop an understanding of the historical origins and perpetuation of systems of power and privilege.
+- Developing an understanding of the historical origins and perpetuation of systems of power and privilege.

-- Engage in open and brave conversations that promote growth, understanding, connection, and agency.
+- Engaging in open and brave conversations that promote growth, understanding, connection, and agency.